-minus-squareDisgruntledGorillaGang@reddthat.comlinkfedilinkarrow-up30arrow-down12·2 days agoThe British invented the term soccer.
+minus-squareDisgruntledGorillaGang@reddthat.comlinkfedilinkarrow-up30arrow-down12·2 months agoThe British invented the term soccer.
 If they give you shit about using it, tell them they can fuck right off.

-minus-squareSundray@lemmus.orglinkfedilinkEnglisharrow-up13·edit-22 days agoBritish toffs invented the term soccer.
+minus-squareSundray@lemmus.orglinkfedilinkEnglisharrow-up13·edit-22 months agoBritish toffs invented the term soccer.

-minus-squareTheEmpireStrikesDak@thelemmy.clublinkfedilinkarrow-up8·2 days agoYeah, it’s like saying we should call rugby “rugger”, because that’s what the old Etonians called it (I don’t know if they still do).
+minus-squareTheEmpireStrikesDak@thelemmy.clublinkfedilinkarrow-up8·2 months agoYeah, it’s like saying we should call rugby “rugger”, because that’s what the old Etonians called it (I don’t know if they still do).

-minus-squareohulancutash@feddit.uklinkfedilinkEnglisharrow-up7·2 days agoIts Oxford University slang derived from Rugby School slang, rather than Etonian.
+minus-squareohulancutash@feddit.uklinkfedilinkEnglisharrow-up7·2 months agoIts Oxford University slang derived from Rugby School slang, rather than Etonian.

 The British invented the term soccer.
 If they give you shit about using it, tell them they can fuck right off.